177585 Sapper Samuel George Oakins, Royal Engineers,

 Samuel George Oakins married Ethel Emily Lee in Hitchin in 1910

-In the 1911 Census, Sam and Ethel were living at 36 Little Gaddesden with Sam’s parents.
+In 1911 the Census shows Sam and Ethel living at 36 Little Gaddesden with Sam’s parents.

-Their first son, Pelham Marcus John Oakins, was born on 15th March 1912 and baptised in St Peter & St Paul’s Church, Little Gaddesden on 7th April that year, by which time Sam and Ethel had moved to Studham.
+Their first son, Pelham Marcus John Oakins, was then born on 15th March 1912.
+He was baptised in St Peter & St Paul’s Church, Little Gaddesden on 7th April that year.
+However, by that time Sam and Ethel had moved to Studham.